 I cough and spit out blood.

 I force myself to lay there.
 I can’t count.
 I just lay there.
 Feel a little tired but don’t you dare go to sleep.
 I hope I don’t have a concussion.
-Doesn’t matter, doesn’t fucking matter, do not move, lie there, just don’t go to sleep.
+Doesn’t matter, does not fucking matter, do not move, lie there, just don’t go to sleep.

 I open my eyes.
 Lights flashing from the next road.
 Squad cars parked on the street?
-Investigating inside?
+Checking inside, investigating?
 I look over at the bum.
 He’s on the ground.
 Looks like he was when I found him.
 Not moving.

 He’s not moving.
 Talk to him.
 No response.
 Bend over, very carefully, hurts like hell, keep going.
 Check his pulse.
 Still beating.
 Still breathing.
 Doesn’t look too bad.
 No blood.